Endurax Professional Camera Tripod – Model ETR-66

-Even though Endurax and the packaging states “Professional”, in our opinion, this is NOT a professional tripod.
+As the saying goes, you get what you pay for – and that’s certainly what you get with this tripod.
+Even though Endurax and the packaging state “Professional” (see update below), in our opinion, this is definitely NOT a professional tripod.
 Apart from the height (most tripods don’t stand this tall) and the rotating ball feet, there is nothing really new or different about this tripod (compared to other similar tripods in the market).
 Would we recommend this tripod?
-Yes, but we feel that this tripod is best suited to a complete beginner or someone on an extremely tight budget that is doing limited tripod work or ideal for use with the included mobile phone attachment.
+Considering the low price tag, yes, we would recommend it for a complete beginner or someone on an extremely tight budget that is doing limited tripod work.
 We do not recommend the use of this tripod in extreme weather conditions.

 Please Note: We may receive commissions when you click links and make purchases.
 However, this does not impact our reviews or recommendations.
 We try our best to keep things fair and balanced, in order to help you make the best choice.